mmomtchev/velitherm/README.md

 (P / P0) = (V / V0) ^ gamma
 Where P=pressure, V=volume, gamma=heat capacity ratio (1.4 for air, a diatomic gas)

+Keep in mind that if you intend to use this method to calculate a rate relative to height in meters, you will need very precise altitude calculations for good results.
+As the dry adiabatic rate is a constant that does not depend on the temperature or the pressure, most of the time you will be better off simply using the `gamma` constant.

+<https://en.wikipedia.org/wiki/Ideal_gas_law> contains a very good
+introduction to this subject.

+Analytic equation.

 ### Parameters

 *   `temp0` **[number](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Number)** Old temperature